Siehe zu, daß deine Gottesfurcht nicht Heuchelei sei, BWV 179: History and words

 Bach first performed the cantata on 8 August 1723.
-Alfred Dürr assumes that Mein Herze schwimmt im Blut, BWV 199, composed for the same occasion in Weimar, was also performed in the service.
+Alfred Dürr assumes that Mein Herze schwimmt im Blut, BWV 199, composed for the same occasion in Weimar, was also performed at the service.

 Scoring and structure

 The cantata in six movements is scored for soprano, tenor and bass soloists, a four-part choir, and a Baroque instrumental ensemble of two oboes da caccia, two violins, viola, and basso continuo.